✓ Updated May 2026

 Crafting Cuckoo Clocks in Triberg

 culturalBeyond just admiring the world's largest cuckoo clock, delve into the intricate art of clockmaking.
-Visit a smaller, family-run workshop where you can observe artisans at work and perhaps even try your hand at a simple assembly.
-Look for clocks with hand-carved details, a sign of true craftsmanship.
+Visit a local workshop where artisans meticulously carve and assemble these iconic timepieces.
+Consider booking a short demonstration to appreciate the dedication and skill involved.

 Savoring Schwarzwälder Kirschtorte at a Traditional Konditorei

-foodIndulge in the authentic Black Forest gateau, Schwarzwälder Kirschtorte, at a cozy, old-fashioned Konditorei.
-Seek out establishments that use locally sourced cherries and high-quality Kirschwasser (cherry brandy) for the most intense flavor.
-Enjoy it with a strong German coffee as a delightful afternoon treat.
+foodIndulge in the authentic Black Forest gateau, Schwarzwälder Kirschtorte, at a cozy, family-run Konditorei.
+Look for establishments that use locally sourced cherries and high-quality Kirschwasser for the most genuine flavor.
+Enjoy it with a rich coffee as you soak in the local atmosphere.

 Best time: May-Oct